neilgee/transform/README.txt

 LOCALIZATION
 The Transform Pro theme is translation ready.
 More information about the translation process can be found here:http://codex.wordpress.org/Translating_WordPress/

-SUPPORT
-Please visit http://wpbeaches.com for theme support.
+NO SUPPORT PROVIDED FOR THIS THEME